-There are many reasons to clear a piece of land.
+There are many reasons to conduct land clearing.
 Perhaps you want to build a home or barn, convert acreage to cultivation, or graze animals.
 Regardless of the reason, clearing trees and other vegetation from acreage can seem like a daunting task, but with the right plan, advice and tools, it doesn’t have to be.

 Know Your Costs

 Even if you plan on doing it yourself, there will be costs involved with clearing your land.
-Before starting the project, be sure you have a budget in place to cover equipment rental and hiring professionals.
+Before starting the project, be sure you have a budget in place to cover the costs of hiring professionals and equipment rentals.
 Determine if clearing the acreage for your intended use will make sense financially in the long term, and since issues almost always arise, have a cushion to incur additional costs if necessary.

 Develop a Plan